Liantsoarandria0803/Fake-News-Detection/readme.md

 January 2025

 ## Dataset Summary
 The Fake News Classification Dataset contains over 45,000 unique English-language news articles.
-These articles are classified as **true (1)** or **false (0)**, providing a valuable resource for fake news detection research using Transformer models.
+These articles are classified as **true (1)** or **false (0)**, providing a valuable resource for fake news detection research using deep learning models.

 ## Exploratory Data Analysis (EDA)